angular/angular/aio/content/guide/glossary.md

 ## route guard

 A method that controls navigation to a requested route in a routing application.
-Guard functions that use this method signature can determine whether a route can be activated or deactivated, and whether a lazy-loaded module can be loaded.
+Guards determine whether a route can be activated or deactivated, and whether a lazy-loaded module can be loaded.

 Learn more in the [Routing and Navigation](guide/router#preventing-unauthorized-access "Examples") guide.